stefanspringer1/SwiftXML/README.md

 </top>
 ```

-When using `insertNext`, `replace` etc. in chained iterators, you need the `collect` function.
+When using `insertNext`, `replace` etc. in chained iterators, what happens is that the definition of the content in the parentheses `{...}` get _executed_ each item in the sequence.
+In the genaral case, you should use the `collect` function to build content specifically for the current item.
 E.g. in the last example, you might use with the same result:

 ```Swift
 print("\n---- 1 ----\n")